This document is also available in these formats: PDF.

 Locations cannot be Discarded, though some cards will specifically state they destroy Locations.
 If a Location is Destroyed, Discard all cards at the Location and turn the Location over and leave it where it is.
 Destroyed Locations still count for movement.
 Characters cannot stop on Destroyed Locations but Disasters can.

 If a group of Characters, without the required skills, stops at a Location with Attack, the Location Attacks each Character.
 The Location attacks once per Turn.
 If the Characters are in Combat, the Location also attacks once per Combat round.
+No Combat cards are drawn.

 If a Location has Defense, you can Scavenge it without the necessary skills by attacking it.
 You get 1 attack per Turn.
-You must continue attacking it until the total of your attacks is greater than the Location's Defense.
-Example: Hot Legs has a Defense of 8.
-On the first turn your Characters' attack is 5.
-And the second turn 5 more.
-They can now Scavenge the Location.
-If you stop attacking, even to defend yourself against a Disaster, you must start over.
+You must continue attacking it until the Location's Health is 0 or below.

 Disasters have orange faces and purple backs.
 They may have any combination of abilities or none at all.
 Disasters have one text box with any Instructions, Flavor Text, Quotes, or Categories.
 Disasters may or may not have a gender.